kornelM/CompanyHierarchyApp/readme.md

 GET  /create   --- create a tree
 DELETE  /delete   --- delete a structure

-POST  /coworker/add   --- add a coworker to the team (return a map with the connections) DELETE  /coworker/remove/{name}   --- remove a coworker by its name GET  /coworker/get/all   --- return a map of the connected teams
+POST  /coworker/add   --- add a coworker to the teamName (return a map with the connections) DELETE  /coworker/remove/{name}   --- remove a coworker by its name GET  /coworker/get/all   --- return a map of the connected teams

-GET  /team/get/coworker/{name}   --- return coworkers of the team by its name GET  get/info/team/{name}   --- return department and location names of given team GET  /team/get/all   --- return all teams in the company POST  /team/add   --- add a team (using MyRequestObj class) DELETE  /team/remove   --- remove a team from the hierarchy
+GET  /teamName/get/coworker/{name}   --- return coworkers of the teamName by its name GET  get/info/teamName/{name}   --- return departmentName and locationName names of given teamName GET  /teamName/get/all   --- return all teams in the company POST  /teamName/add   --- add a teamName (using MyRequestObj class) DELETE  /teamName/remove   --- remove a teamName from the hierarchy

-GET  /location/get/all   --- return all the locations in the company POST  /location/add   --- add a location (using MyRequestObj class) DELETE  /location/remove   --- remove a location from the hierarchy
+GET  /locationName/get/all   --- return all the locations in the company POST  /locationName/add   --- add a locationName (using MyRequestObj class) DELETE  /locationName/remove   --- remove a locationName from the hierarchy

-GET  /department/get/all   --- return all the departments POST  /department/add   --- add a department (using MyRequestObj class) DELETE  /department/remove   --- remove a department from the hierarchy
+GET  /departmentName/get/all   --- return all the departments POST  /departmentName/add   --- add a departmentName (using MyRequestObj class) DELETE  /departmentName/remove   --- remove a departmentName from the hierarchy
 ```

 ### Design overview